Skip to Main Content

 Accidents involving medical conditions are in some ways more complicated than typical car crashes.
 For one, more medical evidence is submitted.
 In the typical car crash, only the victim who suffered injuries submits medical records.
 But if the driver who caused the crash claims a sudden medical emergency, they need to come forward with evidence.

-Contact Ladah Law Firm Today
+Contact the Ladah Injury Law Firm Today

 If you need a lawyer who will fight for your rights, please contact Ladah Law today.
 We have dedicated our professional careers to representing accident victims.
 You can reach us by calling (702) 252-0055 to speak with an experienced Las Vegas car accident lawyer